9 Companies Building Flying Cars

-As Peter Thiel wryly quipped, “we wanted flying cars and all we got was 140 characters”.
+As Peter Thiel wryly quipped, “We wanted flying cars and all we got was 140 characters”.
 This made us think, just how far are we away from realizing flying cars?
-Is this next on Elon Musk’s to-do list after he makes them all electric first?
+Is this next on Elon Musk’s to-do list after he makes them all-electric first?
 Just three days ago, Google co-founder Larry Page made the news with his $100 million investment to fund a flying car venture called Zee.Aero.
-Aside from their sparse website, Zee.Aero does doesn’t say much about what they are working on except for some patents filed as seen below:
+Aside from their sparse website, Zee.Aero doesn’t say much about what they are working on except for some patents filed as seen below:

 Larry Page is also said to have made investments in a second flying car company to “compete” with Zee.Aero.
 This second startup called Kitty Hawk is even more secretive.
 Here’s what a recent Bloomberg article had to say about Kitty Hawk: